-Cantor Makaveyev has served as the Cantor at Temple Israel of Lawrence for fifteen years.
-Five years ago she assumed the position of Director of Education.
+Cantor Makaveyev has served as the Cantor at Temple Israel of Lawrence for eighteen years.
+Eight years ago she assumed the position of Director of Education.
 She is a regular concert performer and leader of holiday services at local JCC functions and senior living facilities.
 For the past five years, she has educated the children of the Russian Jewish Community at the JCC of the Greater Five Towns.

 Cantor Makaveyev is an active Board member of SULAM-LI, the Religious School for Jewish Children with Special Needs.
 She advocates for disability inclusion to make our community a welcoming place for people of all levels of ability, and ensures that children with disabilities may participate fully in the Jewish life.